 - A negative offset will have the surface mounted towards the back often giving the wheel more ‘concave’ appearance at the front.

-It is important to fit the wheels with the correct offset for your car as if the offset varies too much from the manufactures standard specification it can affect the steering and suspension component of your vehicle.
-If you choose an incorrect offset for your vehicle, you might end up with wheels that will be sticking out of the arches too much, or the wheel will be sucked in the arches so much that the rim would hit your suspension strut and other components.
+It is important to fit the wheels with the correct offset for your car as if the offset varies too much from the manufactures standard specification it can affect the steering and suspension components of your vehicle.
+If you choose an incorrect offset for your vehicle, you might end up with wheels that will be sticking out of the arches too much, or the wheel will be sucked in the arches so much that the rim would hit your suspension strut, brake calipers and other components.

 ALTERING THE OFFSET USING WHEEL SPACERS